0vercl0k/wtf/README.md

 ## Overview

-**what the fuzz** or **wtf** is a distributed, code-coverage guided, customizable, cross-platform snapshot-based fuzzer designed for attacking user and or kernel-mode targets running on Microsoft Windows.
+**what the fuzz** or **wtf** is a distributed, code-coverage guided, customizable, cross-platform snapshot-based fuzzer designed for attacking user and or kernel-mode targets running on Microsoft Windows or Linux (**experimental**, see [linux_mode](linux_mode/)).
 Execution of the target can be done inside an emulator with [bochscpu](https://github.com/yrp604/bochscpu) (slowest, most precise), inside a Windows VM with the [Windows Hypervisor Platform APIs](https://docs.microsoft.com/en-us/virtualization/api/hypervisor-platform/hypervisor-platform) or inside a Linux VM with the [KVM APIs](https://www.kernel.org/doc/html/latest/virt/kvm/api.html) (fastest).

 It uncovered memory corruption vulnerabilities in a wide range of softwares: [IDA Pro](https://github.com/0vercl0k/fuzzing-ida75), a popular [AAA game](https://blog.ret2.io/2021/07/21/wtf-snapshot-fuzzing/), the [Windows kernel](https://microsoft.fandom.com/wiki/Architecture_of_Windows_NT), the [Microsoft RDP client](https://www.hexacon.fr/slides/Hexacon2022-Fuzzing_RDPEGFX_with_wtf.pdf), [NVIDIA GPU Display driver](https://nvidia.custhelp.com/app/answers/detail/a_id/5383), etc.